Speech delivered by Nausicaa Delfas, Executive Director of International, at BCLP, London.

 It also means that:

-- As we have done over the past three years, we will keep firms and consumers updated during 2020.
+- as we have done over the past 3 years, we will keep firms and consumers updated during 2020

 We also recognise that the current equivalence regime does not provide for access in some key areas.
 As both the UK and EU are committed to open markets, there is also a strong rationale for both sides to discuss broadening their respective equivalence frameworks.